 The risk of low B12 levels, according to the study’s authors, can result in arteriosclerosis.
 Several vegetarian-friendly foods such as cereals are fortified with vitamin B12.
 If you’re a lacto-ovo vegetarian and eat dairy and eggs, you are likely consuming adequate amounts of B12.
 Yeast extracts are a good choice for vegetarians abstaining from dairy and eggs.

-5. Insufficient levels of omega-3 fatty acids: A paper published in the European Journal of Clinical Nutrition claims that vegetarians have lower levels long-chain omega-3 fatty acids, particularly EPA and DHA [See related: Omega-3’s for vegetarians].
+5. Insufficient levels of omega-3 fatty acids: A paper published in the European Journal of Clinical Nutrition claims that vegetarians have lower levels of long-chain omega-3 fatty acids, particularly EPA and DHA.
 Sufficient levels of long-chain omega-3s are beneficial for cardiovascular health, say the study’s authors, who also concluded that DHA supplementation at a dose of about 2 grams per day eventually decreased plasma cholesterol.